|Troy, 2004: Hector (Eric Bana) gets killed by Achilles (Brad Pitt)|

 Just to be extra clear, and at the risk of being repetitive: Troy itself doesn't prove anything.
 Troy did exist, unquestionably; and one of its Greek names, Ilios, is widely thought to be a hellenised form of the city's Hittite name in the 13th century BCE, Wiluša (Wiluš(iy)a > *Wil(y)o- > Ilio-).
 Its other name, Troiā, may possibly be the hellenised form of a place mentioned in connection with Wiluša, Taruiša (Taruiša > *Traw- > Trō- > Troi-).
 But the historical Troy didn't suddenly pop out of existence after 1200 BCE, and it had been re-settled by Greeks at the time when the Iliad was composed.
 The Homeric Troy is not very Hittite: the main civic cult is dedicated to Ilian Athena, the patron of Greek Troy in the classical era; another cult-site at Thymbrae, a few kilometres from the city, was also a Greek cult-site of the classical era, though that one faded out of existence a century or two after the time of the Iliad.

 Leaving aside Troy itself, the Iliad unquestionably gives us a lot of genuine cases of geographical information surviving oral transmission for an awfully long time.
-Some respected scholars -- like Latacz -- believe the Catalogue of Ships was itself transmitted more or less accurately, as a piece, all the way from the Late Bronze Age up to the 7th century, at which time it was incorporated the Iliad.
+Some respected scholars -- like Latacz -- believe the Catalogue of Ships was itself transmitted more or less accurately, as a piece, all the way from the Late Bronze Age up to the 7th century, at which time it was incorporated into the Iliad.

 |The Catalogue of Ships (the blue arrows show the route the poet takes) and the ethnographic layout of Greece according to the Iliad.
 Note that the titles at the left are not explicitly given in the text (except for the Ionians).|